20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 $$ g_{\mu\nu,\sigma} == \partial_\sigma g_{\mu\nu} $$

-Aka, taking the partial derivatives in the direction $\sigma$, as defined by our coordinate system.
+Ie, taking the partial derivatives in the direction $\sigma$, as defined by our coordinate system.
 This equation is likely to stretch our earlier understanding of how to sum things, so we'll write it out manually[^bearinmind]:

 $$ \Gamma^\mu_{\alpha\beta} = \frac{1}{2} \sum_{\sigma=0}^3 g^{\mu\sigma} (\partial_\beta g_{\sigma\alpha} + \partial_\alpha g_{\sigma\beta} - \partial_\sigma g_{\alpha\beta})$$